OPS-E2E-PPE/E2E_DocFxV3/E2E_DocsBranch_Dynamic/service/data-manager-cosmosdb.md

 1. In the [Azure portal](https://portal.azure.com), select **Create a resource** > **Integration** > **Logic App**.
 1. Provide details on where to create your logic app.
 After you're done, select **Create**.

-    For more information on creating logic apps, see [Create automated workflows with Azure Logic Apps](../../logic-apps/quickstart-create-first-logic-app-workflow.md).

 1. After Azure deploys your app, select your logic app resource.
 1. In the Logic Apps Designer, under **Templates**, select **Blank Logic App**.